elrikose/tutorials/k8s/cks/topics/falco.md

 ## Exercise

-Change falco rul to get custom output format:
+Change falco rule to get custom output format:

 - Rule: "A shell was spawned in a container with an attached terminal"
 - Output Format: "TIME, USER-NAME, CONTAINER-NAME, CONTAINER-ID"